 Knowing where your competition is installed creates an automatic prospect.

-Sophisticated sales intelligence providers include data about the technology stack of target accounts.
+Sophisticated intelligence providers include data about the technology stack of target accounts.
 DiscoverOrg has several integrations, proprietary technologies, and methods of collection that profile over 8 million technology pairings in the categories of Enterprise Applications, Hardware/OS/Systems Environment, Virtualization, Security, Networking, and many more.

 True sales intelligence includes installed technology data.